by Warm Welcome Birth Services

 Meet the Doula Trainer

 Michelle L'Esperance, CPM is a first-generation Chilean-American.
 Her calling to birthwork and reproductive/generative health was sparked while at Smith College, Northampton, MA.
-Attending an inspiring lecture by internationally renowed midwife Ina May Gaskin (Spiritual Midwifery, Ina May Gaskin's Guide to Childbirth) stripped away layers of fear that she had around pregnancy and birth, and revealed the incredible potential for love, wonder, and even bliss.
+Attending an inspiring lecture by internationally renowed midwife Ina May Gaskin (Spiritual Midwifery, Ina May Gaskin's Guide to Childbirth) evaporated layers of fear that she had around pregnancy and birth, and revealed the incredible potential for love, wonder, and even bliss.
 She then focused her studies on medical anthropology and women's health, working towards becoming a midwife.
 L'Esperance visited Ina May at The Farm in Tennessee, and in 1996 an underground midwife in Georgia agreed to tutor her and bring her on prenatal home visits; so her practical education began.